-Too much added sugar is not great for health.
-This is widely accepted.
+It is widely accepted that too much added sugar is not great for health.

 Sugar and the immune system

-Past research indicates immune system activity is suppressed following the consumption of free sugars, particularly fructose (though some scientists feel more studies in humans to further support this are needed).
+Past research indicates immune system activity is suppressed following the overconsumption of free sugars, particularly fructose (though some scientists feel more studies in humans to further support this are needed).

-However, what we should be more concerned about is the quality of the overall diet and its effect on immune function.
+However, what we should be more concerned with is the quality of the overall diet and its effect on immune function.

 Chronic, excess added and free sugars — and the ultra-processed food and drinks they come in — can increase inflammation, placing more strain on the immune system.

-Importantly, they displace healthier nutrients and food in the diet.
+Importantly, they displace healthier foods and nutrients in the diet.

 Key nutrients from real, whole foods help build the body’s defences, including the health of the intestinal microbiome.